 Body pillows are wider and longer than standard sizes.
 These cushions are ideal for sleepers who like to hug something or need extra support between the knees.

 Purchasing a natural pillow is an investment, but latex is a long-lasting material that should stay consistent over time.
 If you are looking for a more budget-friendly option, try synthetic and blended versions.

 How the price compares to other types

-Latex is highly conforming, molding to your individual shape for the right amount of support.
+Latex is highly conforming, molding to your shape for the right amount of support.
 This dense material also works well for keeping your head and spine aligned.

-Just like most pillows, latex is available in a wide range of firmness depending on your individual preferences and needs.
+Just like most pillows, latex is available in a wide range of firmness selections depending on your individual preferences and needs.
 Talalay tends to be lighter while Dunlop is heavier.

 Most latex pillows are in the medium-high loft range, making them ideal for back and side sleepers.
 Some allow you to adjust the loft by removing a portion of the material.